collectd/collectd/README.md

     <http://developers.sun.com/solaris/>

   * libsensors (optional)
-    To read from `lm_sensors', see the `sensors' plugin.
+    To read from `lm_sensors`, see the `sensors` plugin.
     <http://www.lm-sensors.org/>

   * libsigrok (optional)
-    Used by the `sigrok' plugin.
+    Used by the `sigrok` plugin.
 In addition, libsigrok depends on glib, libzip, and optionally (depending on which drivers are enabled) on libusb, libftdi and libudev.